X5 Group: Management

-In 2012, Stephan DuCharme was appointed the Company’s CEO and the Chairman of the Management Board.
+In 2012, Stephan DuCharme was appointed the Company's CEO and the Chairman of the Management Board.

-In 2015, Igor Shekhterman was appointed as the Company’s CEO and Stephan DuCharme appointed as the Chairman of Supervisory Board.
+In 2015, Igor Shekhterman was appointed as the Company's CEO and Stephan DuCharme appointed as the Chairman of Supervisory Board.

 Offline-retail formats

-Each of the Company’s brands offers a unique customer value proposition and targets key parts of the Russian consumer population.
-This multifaceted strategy enables X5 Retail Group to capture a significant portion of the growth that is forecast for each of the three largest segments of Russia’s food retail market.
+Each of the company's brands offers a unique customer value proposition and targets key parts of the Russian consumer population.
+This multifaceted strategy enables X5 Retail Group to capture a significant portion of the growth that is forecast for each of the three largest segments of Russia's food retail market.

 Pyaterochka

 Pyaterochka is a retail chain of proximity food stores.

 Pyaterochka launched a new store refurbishment program in 2019.
 The new Pyaterochka will offer almost twice as many fresh products in a selling area of around 150 sq m, which is about half of the sales floor.
-Vegetables, fruits and some of the perishable items are laid out in the dedicated fresh zone.
+Vegetables, fruits, and some of the perishable items are laid out in the dedicated fresh zone.
 On top of that, the rebranded Pyaterochka sells a wide assortment of foods to go and ready-to-eat meals and has a special area where customers can have coffee or fresh orange juice and charge their gadgets.
 An in-house bakery made it possible to expand the offering of bread and pastry.

 In 2019, the Pyaterochka retail chain consisted of 15,354 stores with a turnover of RUB 1.37 trn.

 Perekrestok

 Perekrestok is a retail chain of food supermarkets.

-In May 2019, Russia’s biggest and most up-to-date smart kitchen was launched for producing semi-prepared foods for stores, allowing a 2.5-fold increase in the ready-to-eat and ready-to-cook range under the Perekrestok Chef brand in the company’s supermarkets and also boosted quality.
+In May 2019, Russia's largest and most advanced smart kitchen was launched for producing semi-prepared foods for stores, allowing a 2.5-fold increase in the ready-to-eat and ready-to-cook range under the Perekrestok Chef brand in the company's supermarkets, and also boosting quality.

-In February 2020 Perekrestok has begun the roll-out of new store concept.
-Among the highlights of the new concept are updated interior and exterior designs, and a selection of new services offered in-store.
+In February 2020, Perekrestok began rolling out a new store concept.
+Among the highlights of the new concept are updated interior and exterior designs, as well as a selection of new services offered in-store.
 The new Perekrestok concept is designed to meet the needs of today's customers, including frequent purchases of ready-to-eat and ready-to-go products.
 About 50% of the selling space will be dedicated to fresh categories (fruits, vegetables, dairy products, cheese, deli meats, as well as fresh fish and meat) or salad bars, bakeries and cafés.
-A special area will be focused on the health foods category.
+A special area will be focused on the health food category.

-Perekrestok is Russia’s largest supermarket chain, consisting, at 2019 closing, of 852 supermarkets with a turnover of RUB 273 bn.
+Perekrestok is Russia's largest supermarket chain, consisting, at 2019 closing, of 852 supermarkets with a turnover of RUB 273 bn.

 Karusel

-Karusel is a retail chain of food hypermarkets.
+Karusel is a retail chain of hypermarkets specializing in food.

 In 2019, Х5 Retail Group announced its decision to transform the Karusel hypermarket chain within two years: